5 Relaxation Techniques for Better Sleep

 These same techniques are also used to help a range of other health conditions.
 On their own, and more often in conjunction with other therapies, these five practices may help:

-These techniques are also used in treatment of cancer and other serious illnesses to help patients better cope with symptoms and treatment.
+These techniques are also used in the treatment of cancer and other serious illnesses to help patients better cope with symptoms and treatment.
 There is preliminary, emerging evidence that meditation and relaxation practices may contribute to better cancer outcomes.
-Studies also indicate that relaxation practices may have a positive effect on immune function and nervous-system activity.
+Studies also indicate that relaxation practices may have a positive effect on immune function and nervous system activity.

 The broad potential benefits of relaxation practices stand to go way beyond helping you manage your way through the holidays, or navigate post-election conversations with co-workers and friends.
 Integrating relaxation exercises into your daily life can significantly improve your sleep, lower your levels of ongoing stress and anxiety—and help you better cope with the acute spikes in stress we all encounter in life.
 They can contribute to whole-body health and wellness, through every day and every season.